 Where exactly is the Split-Dalmatia region?

 Split region or more precisely Split – Dalmatia county (administrative unit) lies in the southern part of Croatia.
-If you are looking on the map, the area takes the coastal line from Sevid to Gradac.
+If you are looking at the map, the area takes the coastal line from Sevid to Gradac.
 The elevated hinterland which extends all the way to the border with Bosnia and Herzegovina and the islands are also part of the Split – Dalmatia region.

 The region is connected very well with other parts of Croatia thanks to the modern A1 highway (Split-Zadar-Karlovac-Zagreb) and the modern international airport.
 There is another, smaller airfield on the island of Brač.
 On the other hand, the area is connected with Italy thanks to the international ferry and cruise lines.